 (1) Gains derived by a resident of a Contracting State from the alienation of immovable property referred to in Article 6 of this Convention, situated in the other Contracting State, may be taxed in that other State.

-(2) Gains from the alienation of movable property forming part of the business property of a permanent establishment which an enterprise of one of the States has in the other State, or of movable property pertaining to a fixed base available to a resident of one of the States in the other State for the purpose of performing professional services, including such gains from the alienation of such a permanent establishment (alone or together with the whole enterprise) or of such a fixed base, may be taxed in the other State.
+(2) Gains from the alienation of movable property forming part of the business property of a permanent establishment which an enterprise of a Contracting State has in the other Contracting State, including gains derived from the alienation of such permanent establishment (alone or together with the whole enterprise), may be taxed in that other State.

-(3) Notwithstanding the provisions of paragraph 2, gains from the alienation of ships and aircraft operated in international traffic and of movable property pertaining to the operation of such ships and aircraft shall be taxable only in the State in which the place of effective management of the enterprise is situated; for the purpose of this paragraph the provisions of Article 8, paragraph 2, shall not apply.
+(3) Gains from the alienation of ships or aircraft operated in international traffic, or from movable property pertaining to the operation of such ships and aircraft, shall be taxable only in the Contracting State in which the place of effective management of the enterprise is situated.

-(4) Gains from the alienation of any property other than those mentioned in the foregoing paragraphs shall be taxable only in the State of which the alienator is a resident.
+(6) Gains derived from the alienation of any other property other than those mentioned in paragraphs (1), (2), (3), (4) and (5) of this Article shall only be taxable in the Contracting State wherein the seller is a resident.